Alcoholic hepatitis is inflammation of the liver caused by drinking alcohol.

 - Ascites.
 Fluid that accumulates in the abdomen might become infected and require treatment with antibiotics.
 Ascites isn't life-threatening but are usually a sign of advanced alcoholic hepatitis or cirrhosis.

 - Confusion, drowsiness and slurred speech (hepatic encephalopathy).
 A damaged liver has trouble removing toxins from your body.
 The buildup of toxins can damage your brain.
 Severe hepatic encephalopathy can result in coma.

 - Kidney failure.
 A damaged liver can affect blood flow to the kidneys, resulting in damage to those organs.

 - Cirrhosis.
 This scarring of the liver can lead to liver failure.

 You might reduce your risk of alcoholic hepatitis if you:

 - Drink alcohol in moderation, if at all.
-For healthy adults, moderate drinking means up to one drink a day for women and up to two drinks a day for men.
+For healthy adults, moderate drinking means up to one drink a day for women of all ages and men older than 65, and up to two drinks a day for men age 65 and younger.
 The only certain way to prevent alcoholic hepatitis is to avoid all alcohol.

 - Protect yourself from hepatitis C. Hepatitis C is an infectious liver disease caused by a virus.
 Untreated, it can lead to cirrhosis.
-If you have hepatitis C and drink alcohol, you're far more likely to develop cirrhosis than is someone who doesn't drink.
+If you have hepatitis C and drink alcohol, you're far more likely to develop cirrhosis than if you didn't drink.

 - Check before mixing medications and alcohol.
 Ask your doctor if it's safe to drink alcohol when taking your prescription medications.
 Read the warning labels on over-the-counter medications.
 Don't drink alcohol when taking medications that warn of complications when combined with alcohol — especially pain relievers such as acetaminophen (Tylenol, others).